 That's why I'm rooting for Jeff Weaver to have a better game today.
 He gave a really candid interview to reporters in New York, chronicled by the Seattle Times here.
 Basically, he admitted that he's been too much in his head and just needs to get out on the pitcher's mound and follow his gut.
 You have to respect a guy who owns up to his shortcomings but is still trying.
 Hopefully things will go better today and he'll get to stay in the rotation.

-Seattle Tilth Edible Plant Sale.
+In other news, today we went to the Seattle Tilth Edible Plant Sale.
 We brought home 10 different kinds of heirloom tomatoes, bok choy, Swiss chard, basil, thyme and sorrel.
 I'm going to keep a notebook on how the different varieties of tomatoes do and will post the results throughout the growing season for any other interested gardeners.
 We got almost all "odd-colored" tomatoes, like Green Zebra, Limmony and Black Plum to name a few.
 I can't wait to see what cool colors and crazy shapes they turn into.

 I'll put up a separate post about the Decemberists show last night, but here's the short version: Best!
 Show!
 EVER!!!